niqdev/devops/docs/scala.md

 res: Monad.Id[String] = Id(hello world)
 ```

-* TODO Applicative
+> What is an Applicative?

+???

-- all applicatives are functors
+* all applicatives are functors
-- all monads are applicative functors, viceversa is not true
+* all monads are applicative functors, viceversa is not true

 ```scala
 trait Applicative[F[_]] extends Functor[F] {